davebrunger/SimpleMock/README.md

 ## Limitations
 This is only a very simple and niave implementation so there are a number of limitations, amongst which are:
-* No support for set only parameters
+* Limited support for set only parameters
   * This is much harder to implement.
 It involves decompiling and intepretring a call to the set code as a set property call is not a legal expression that can be interpreted as an expression tree.
-* Can only mock interfaces
+* Can only mock interfaces, not abstract classes
 * No support for callbacks